insarlab/PySolid/README.md

 python -m pip install PySolid

 # option 2: use pip to install pysolid in develop mode (editable) into the current environment
-# setting an environmental variable as below is required for editable installs via pyproject.toml
-export SETUPTOOLS_ENABLE_FEATURES="legacy-editable"
 python -m pip install -e PySolid

 # option 3: manually compile the Fortran code and setup environment variable